-The City will continue to advocate for the upgrades to Trunk Highway (TH) 5 and TH 7, both of which lack necessary capacity for current and future traffic.
-Although driven by auto traffic, upgrades of these roads should not overlook the importance of bicycle and pedestrian travel and aesthetic design elements in any improvements.

-- The City will continue to participate in coalitions and multijurisdictional efforts for improvements to the transportation network.
+- 1. The City will continue to advocate for the upgrades to Trunk Highway (TH) 5 and TH 7, both of which lack necessary capacity for current and future traffic.
+Although driven by auto traffic, upgrades of these roads should not overlook the importance of bicycle and pedestrian travel and aesthetic design elements in any improvements. - 2.
+The City will continue to participate in coalitions and multijurisdictional efforts for improvements to the transportation network.
 This could include corridor studies/groups (such as the TH 5 corridor study), transit oversight panels (such as the County transit advisory board), and/or construction projects. - 3.
 The City will continue to work with the County on the realignment of Marsh Lake Road at CSAH 43. - 4.
-The City strongly supports the easternmost multi-modal/rail opportunity area shown on the Carver County Planning Area map.
-The City feels that this area provides an excellent opportunity to build on the adjacent areas guided by the City for business park and high-density housing. - 5.
-The City will take the initiative to refine the future location of the County State Aid Highway (CSAH) 43 extension from CSAH 10 to the south. - 6.
-The City will continue to work with surrounding Cities, Carver County, the Minnesota Department of Transportation, and other government agencies in development of the transportation network consist with the goals and strategies of this plan. - 7.
-The City will continue to improve the transportation network to reflect all modes of travel. - 8.
+The City will take the initiative to refine the future location of the County State Aid Highway (CSAH) 43 extension from CSAH 10 to the south. - 5.
+The City will continue to work with surrounding Cities, Carver County, the Minnesota Department of Transportation, and other government agencies in development of the transportation network consist with the goals and strategies of this plan. - 6.
+The City will continue to improve the transportation network to reflect all modes of travel. - 7.
 The City will update and refine their 5-year Capital Improvement Plan to be consist with the goals and strategies described in this plan.